Wednesday, March 6, 2019

 We don’t cook Shakshuka that way, and the recipe doesn’t take that much time to prepare.
 And having three adults to prep it isn’t actually a must.

-At the cooking show, they were serving “Shak-Shuka” dish, which primarily, is considered as an easy hobby lobby recipe.
-You crack the eggs, fry them with butter and mixed veggies and tomato sauce.
+At the cooking show, they were serving the “Shak-Shuka” dish, which is considered an easy hobby lobby recipe.
+You crack the eggs, fry them with butter and mixed veggies, and tomato sauce.

 BTW, we call the Egyptian Falafel, “Ta`meya” in Egypt.